 (b) The Company has not received any fund from any party(s) (Funding Party) with the understanding that the Company shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-The company has borrowings from banks and financial institutions on the basis of security of current assets.
-The quarterly returns or statements of current assets filed by the company with banks and financial institutions are in agreement with the books of accounts.
+For the financial year 2023-24, the Company had borrowings from banks and financial institutions on the basis of security of current assets and the quarterly returns or statements of current assets filed by the company with banks and financial institutions were in agreement with the books of accounts.